SFDO-Tooling/CumulusCI/README.md

     # To activate the CLI, you need to activate the virtualenv where you installed it
     source $CUMULUSCI_PATH/venv/bin/activate

+    # Call the CLI
+    cumulusci

+The steps above require that you have Python 2.7.x and the virtualenv command already installed.
+See http://virtualenv.readthedocs.org/en/latest/installation.html for more info on installing virtualenv

 # CumulusCI

 If you are already familiar with [Github Flow](http://scottchacon.com/2011/08/31/github-flow.html) and just want to get up and running using this process in the Salesforce platform, follow these steps: